Hi! Welcome to the Farm.

 I would love to hear about your own trials and triumphs living the farm life.
 Did you have the prize-winning heifer this year?
 Or maybe you managed to grow your first fresh herbs, you know, the ones in the little plastic kit you bought at the dollar store?
 Either way, I’d love to hear about it.

-Sign up for our newsletter here and I will send you updates and links to the latest happenings here at Fainting Fox Farm.
+Sign up for our newsletter and I will send you updates and links to the latest happenings here at Fainting Fox Farm.
+As a BONUS just for signing up I will also send you the FREE Small Farm Resource Guide!
+And keep an eye on your inbox because I will have some more great freebies just to get you started.
 I promise we won’t inundate your email box and we won’t sell your information.

 Need a little more direct communication?